 Separation: Separation [14] uses specialized comments such as @generated NOT to preserve code modified by pro- grammers by separating the programmer-modified code from generated areas.
 However, this approach does not intend to synchronize model-code using a bidirectional mapping as ours.
 Furthermore, if accidental changes happen to the com- ments, modified code cannot be preserved [15]. xMapper [15] overcomes limitations of the separation by separating gener- ated and modified code in different programming constructs.
 However, it does not allow to map code elements back to architecture elements.

 Text-based modeling languages (TMLs): TMLs such as Umple [16] and Earl Grey (EG) [17] can have bidirectional mapping to UML elements, then reduce the perception gap between diagram-based and textual languages.
-The difference to our approach is that we extend an existing programming language to connect to architecture while the TMLs are simply textual descriptions of UML models.
-To efficiently use the TMLs, programmers are forced to change their work- ing environment while our approach does not impose that.
+The difference to our approach is that we extend an existing standard programming language to connect to the architecture while the TMLs are simply textual descriptions of UML models.
+To efficiently use the TMLs, programmers are forced to change their work- ing environment while our approach does not impose such constraints.
 Furthermore, the TMLs do not support full features of the aforementioned UML diagrams.

 Language extension: BSML-mbeddr [18] is an state machine- based programming language integrated into the C language.
 It introduces the "big and small steps" semantics, which deviates the UML standard’s.
 BSML-mbeddr only specifies state and region concepts.
 The Boost library [?] also tries to build a bidirectional mapping between C++ and UML State Machine.
 However, Boost does not support different UML events and component-based concepts.
 Our approach is inspired of ArchJava [19], which adds structural concepts such as part and port to Java.
 However, ArchJava does not provide a mapping between of architecture behavior and code.
 The communication between two ports uses method calls instead of